 A good routine can help your skin look and feel great — but it doesn’t have to be overly complicated.
 Here are the basic steps that Dr. Khetarpal recommends.

-“Typically I think of our morning routine as protecting our skin and our nighttime routine as repairing it,” Dr. Khetarpal says.
+“Typically, I think of our morning routine as protecting our skin and our nighttime routine as repairing it,” Dr. Khetarpal says.

 She recommends starting with these three products in the a.m.:

 - Antioxidant cream, serum or oil: You’re looking for something that contains antioxidants such as vitamins C or E or ferulic acid.
 Studies show antioxidants can hydrate and brighten your skin.
-They also offer protection from molecules in our environment (called free radicals) that can damage the skin.
+They also offer protection from molecules in our environment (called free radicals) that can damage your skin.

 - Sunscreen: Use a product with at least SPF 30 to protect your skin from ultraviolet radiation.
 The cream you put on in the previous step — or the concealer or foundation you’re going to put on next — might already contain this.
 If it doesn’t, apply a separate facial sunscreen.
 “I recommend a sunscreen with either iron oxide, zinc oxide or titanium dioxide,” Dr. Khetarpal says.